La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _I always eat cheese._
 > _In a moment, I will have just finished eating cheese._

-Tenses in Lojban are optional, we don't have to think all the time what tense to use.
+Tenses in Lojban are optional; we don't have to think all the time about which tense to use.

 Context often resolves what is correct.
 We add tenses when we feel we need them.

 Lojban tenses treat time and space the same.
-Saying that _I worked a long time ago_ is not grammatically different than saying _I work far away to the north_.
-English treats words like _earlier_, past tense ending _\-ed_ and space words like _in_ or _near_ in three different schemes, while in Lojban they follow the same principle.
+Saying that _I worked a long time ago_ is not grammatically different from saying _I work far away to the north_.
+English treats words like _earlier_, past tense ending _-ed_, and space words like _in_ or _near_ in three different schemes, while in Lojban they follow the same principle.

 ### Points in time and place

-Modal particle without a noun after it describes the event as relative to _here_ and _now_:
+A modal particle without a noun following it describes the event as relative to *here* and *now*:

 > **mi pinxe ba**
 > **mi ba pinxe**